SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 to achieve bounded latency and high throughput.

-# Types of Metdata Requirement
+# Types of Metadata Requirement

 ## Per Flow Metadata {#md-perflow}

 Refers to metadata that doesn't change often during the lifetime of a connection and thus can be exchanged once or as needed.
+This is communicated per flow (i.e., UDP 4-tuple) between client and network.

-Examples: Bitrate, Burst size.
+Examples: client request to honor per-packet metadata, preferences.

 ## Per Packet Metadata